Vitalii Dribnytsia: Biography

-In 2003–2020, he was a teacher of social sciences at the humanitarian and pedagogical college in Bila Tserkva and a teacher at the Department of Pedagogical Mastery of the Institute.
+From 2003 to 2020, he was a teacher of social sciences at the humanitarian and pedagogical college in Bila Tserkva and a teacher at the Department of Pedagogical Mastery of the Institute.
 In April 2020, he was one of the speakers at a historical webinar for teachers organized by the Ukrainian Institute for Holocaust Studies “Tkuma” and the Ukrainian Educational Publishing Center “Orion” (Kyiv) on the topic “Methodology: convenient for teachers and interesting for students”.
 In 2021, due to health reasons, he was forced to stop his teaching career.

-Vitalii Dribnytsia was a member of the jury of the IV stage of the All-Ukrainian Student History Olympiad in 2005–2013.
+Dribnytsia was a member of the jury of the IV stage of the All-Ukrainian Student History Olympiad from 2005 to 2013.

 In 2021, he began blogging, refuting pro-Russian narratives about Ukraine in conversations with Russians in chat roulette.
 His own YouTube channel “Vox Veritatis” during the Russian invasion of Ukraine became one of the symbols of public dialogue with Russians, refuting hostile narratives against Ukraine.

 In 2023, a blogger spoke about Russians’ perceptions of Ukraine: “For them, Ukraine is a historical part of Russia.
 And they absolutely consciously believe that they are returning their historical territories.
 This is what Putin said, but it is also what corresponds to the concepts of the ‘deep Russian people’.
 They consider Ukraine to be part of Russian territory that was either polonized or austrianized — something like that.
 But they honestly believe that this is their territory.
 And it is practically impossible to overcome this”.

 He also founded the playlist "Historian in Every Saturday", where he invites professional historians (not lower than PhD) to a dialogue.
 Since September 2024, these conversations have been on the list of recommended by the Ministry of Education and Science of Ukraine.